Changes to the Verification Requirements for the 2021-22 Academic Year

 All students selected for verification must provide the following:

 - Some students may be required to complete this form at the Office of Financial Aid: Identity and Statement of Educational Purpose.
 This form must be completed in the presence of a financial aid staff member!
 Do not complete before coming to the office.

 - Verification of Parent/Student Income & Taxes: Families have 4 options for verifying income information.
 You are required to select 1 of the 4.
-Click here for more information on these options.
+Click here for more information.

 - IRS Data Retrieval